ExtraExtraterrestrial/Game_LeadTheHordes_base/README.md

 ## Building
 To the CMake project, I suggest using the following commands:
 <pre>
-cmake -B build
+cmake .
-cmake --build build
+cmake --build .
 </pre>

 ### Technologies used: